dhkaneda/mocha-chai-http/README.md

 Docker image including mocha, chai and chai-http

-You can use this image to test an applicaiton requirign mocha + chai + chai-http.
+You can use this image to test an application requiring mocha + chai + chai-http.
 Map your source code to /app when running a container with this image:

 ```